ErykMroczek/mofmt/README.md

 ### Comments

-Modelica language specification allows you to place comments between any lexical units, but at least some software, like Dymola, doesn't respect that and displace your comments if it feels like it. *Mofmt* tries to avoid that (but bugs may happen!).
+Modelica language specification allows you to place comments between any lexical units, but at least some software doesn't respect that and displace your comments if it feels like it. *Mofmt* tries to avoid that (but bugs may happen!).
 Both comments and whitespaces between them are preserved.
 Additionally, *mofmt* preceeds your inline comments with a single space to enhance readability.

 ### Line wrapping